chaichuk/EVcharger-to-ESPHome/README.md

 2. Flash the firmware using the ESPHome Dashboard.
 3. Disconnect USB, remove the IO0-GND bridge.
 4. Connect the board to the 5V Power Supply and Ethernet cable.
+5. Find new device in ESPHome integration

+# ⚠️ Disclaimer
+This is an unofficial integration.
+It interacts with the charger's web interface directly.
+Use it at your own risk.
+The author is not responsible for any issues, warranty voids, or malfunctions of your EV charger.